Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Prefetch-Based Side Channel Attacks

 \subsection{Prefetch+Prefetch Attack}

-Following the Prefetch+Prefetch covert channel attack, we can also build the Prefetch+Prefetch side channel attack where the attacker learns the victim's access by timing the prefetching.
-Again, the attacker and receiver should be running on different cores so that the victim's access will cause coherence state change.
-In contrast with the Prefetch+Reload side channel attack, each iteration in this attack only has two steps:
+Following the Prefetch+Prefetch covert channel attack, we also build the Prefetch+Prefetch side channel attack.
+The attacker learns if the victim accessed the shared cache line by timing \texttt{PREFETCHW}.
+In contrast to the Prefetch+Reload side channel attack, each iteration in this attack only has two steps:

 \begin{steps}[leftmargin=*] \item The attacker prefetches the target shared cache line using \texttt{PREFETCHW}, and times this operation to learn whether the victim accessed this cache line in the last iteration. \item The attacker waits for the victim's behavior. \end{steps}